stephanospavlou/rm-blacklist/README.md

 # rm-blacklist
-Python wrapper for the Unix (*at the least the GNU*) ``rm`` command which checks every argument to the command against a user maintained blacklist.
+Python wrapper for the POSIX ``rm`` command that checks every argument against a user maintained blacklist.

 ## Installation
 Clone this repository with the command: